nevakrien/pakerat_combinators/README.md

 the libarary is aimed at interactive devlopment and would ideally have an assosited parser combinator that can work directly in the editor as a macro (which is much better than the usual mess that comes with these)

-# TODO
-make one_of! give a mismatch instead of a message error.